 The new law went into effect on July 1, 2019.
 Fiscal Year (FY) 2020 was the Perkins V transition year, followed by implementation year in FY 2021.
 The Texas State Plan for Perkins V sets forth the state's vision for CTE.
 It describes how the state will implement CTE programs and programs of study, meet the needs of special populations as defined under Perkins V, exercise fiscal responsibility for Perkins funds, and enforce accountability for program results.

-Perkins V Basic Grants help to advance the four broad goals of the Texas Higher Education Coordinating Board's 60x30TX Higher Education Plan:
+Perkins V Basic Grants help to advance the following goals of the Building a Talent Strong Texas Strategic Plan for Higher Education Plan (Building a Talent Strong Texas - THECB):